-Tai Chi is an ancient Chinese tradition based in martial arts.
-It is a low-impact exercise that combines breathing with mindful movements to help improve balance, coordination, strength, and flexibility.
-This virtual group class is a way to remain active, while supporting your physical and mental health and wellbeing.
-This class is open to all levels of fitness and abilities.
-For more information, call 646-501-7866 or email firstname.lastname@example.org.
+Tai Chi is an ancient Chinese martial art combining mindful movements and breathing to help improve balance, coordination, strength, and flexibility.
+This low-impact exercise is a way to remain active while supporting your physical and mental health and wellbeing.
+Our group class is open to all levels of fitness and abilities.
+This program is held at NYU Langone Ambulatory Care Center, East 38th Street, 17th Floor, every Thursday from 2:30-3:30PM.
+For more information, call (646) 501-7866 or email firstname.lastname@example.org.

 We provide individual and group approaches to weight loss through cognitive behavioral therapy.
 We also explore each person’s experience with the stress of weight management.
 This program is held at NYU Langone Orthopedic Center and NYU Langone Ambulatory Care Center East 38th Street.